Members

 Website

-Eve Makis is a novelist, and she teaches on the MA Creative Writing.
+Eve Makis teaches on the MA Creative Writing.
 She studied at the University of Leicester and worked as a journalist and radio presenter in the UK and Cyprus before becoming a novelist.
-She has published four novels and her books have been translated into six languages, and she co-wrote the screen adaptation of her third book, Land of the Golden Apple, which premiered at Rome Film Festival in October 2016.
-Her latest novel, The Spice Box Letters, was long listed for the Jerwood Fiction Uncovered Prize 2015, shortlisted for the East Midlands Book Award and awarded the Aurora Mardiganian Gold Medal.
+She has published four novels, her books have been translated into six languages, and she co-wrote the screen adaptation of her third book, Land of the Golden Apple, which premiered at Rome Film Festival in October 2016.
+Her most recent novel, The Spice Box Letters, was longlisted for the Jerwood Fiction Uncovered Prize, shortlisted for the East Midlands Book Award, and awarded the Aurora Mardiganian Gold Medal.
+She is a widely-experienced, practicing workshop facilitator in the wider community.
+From 2024, Eve will be undertaking a PhD by Publication.
+Her research interests include diasporic writing and creative writing pedagogy.

 Select publications: